stashed/docs/docs/guides/auto-backup/managed-backup/index.md

 backupblueprint.stash.appscode.com/managed-backup-blueprint created
 ```

 Now, automatic backup is configured for Kubernetes workloads (`Deployment`, `StatefulSet`, `DaemonSet` etc.).
-We just need to add some annotations to the targeted workload from different or same namespaces to enable periodic backup.
+We just need to add some annotations into our target workloads for enabling periodic backup.

 ## Backup Deployment from `ns1` namespace

 Now, we are going to backup a Deployment from the `ns1` namespace using the blueprint we have configured earlier.
-We are going to mount two ConfigMap volume in two different directories of the Deployment.
+We will mount two ConfigMap volume in two different directories of the Deployment.
 Then, we will backup those directories using Auto-backup.

 **Create Deployment:**